nheron/droolsonboarding/examples/carinsurancecalculator/calculator.md

 | 30 |  | 0| 0| +0% |
 | 30 | | 5 | 5 | +10% |
 All other cases +25% per driver

+If more than 4 drivers, starting from fourth no more addon.
+The 3 drivers to take are the most expansive.